Course Outline

 Automating Commands with Scripts for Government

-Objective: Collect MATLAB commands into scripts to enhance reproducibility and ease of experimentation.
-As the complexity of tasks increases, entering long sequences of commands in the Command Window becomes impractical.
+Objective: Collect MATLAB commands into scripts to facilitate reproducibility and experimentation.
+As tasks become more complex, using the Command Window becomes impractical.

 • The Command History